volker76/nextcloud-client-docker/README.md

 default: false

-Any comment or propblem feel free to [fill an issue](https://github.com/juanitomint/nextcloud-client-docker/issues/new) or make a PR!
+Any comment or propblem feel free to [fill an issue](https://github.com/volker76/nextcloud-client-docker/issues).